 - Creating new content every day and repeating your message doesn’t require you to reinvent the wheel every time.
 Almost 60% of marketers reuse content two to five times.
 You can use each piece of content in multiple mediums, such as blog posts, infographics, whitepapers, and videos.
 You can also generate “snackable” content, such as social media messages and images, that are based on one aspect of these assets.

 Inform Your Content Community.

 This all probably sounds great, but if you’re like many marketing or content managers who outsource your content, simply reading about these ideas won’t help much.
 Your next step should be to inform your community of writers – whether they are in-house, freelance, or guest contributors – of how your company uses subliminal seduction.

 A few ways you can inform your content community:

 - Identify the goals of your content marketing.
-If your goal is brand awareness but you fail to inform your freelancers, don’t be shocked when the content you receive back includes a hard sell.
+If your goal is brand awareness, but you fail to inform your freelancers, it shouldn’t shock you when the content you receive back includes a hard sell.

 - Share your buyer personas.
 If you want your content to speak directly to the goals and needs of your audience, your writer needs to know just as much about that audience as you do.

 Subliminal (and traditional) advertising is on its way out.
-That doesn’t mean that the psychological principles of subliminal advertising can’t be applied to a new form of marketing.
-Learn from past marketing tactics, apply them to your future content and build your content community at nDash (one last try).
+That doesn’t mean that we can’t apply the psychological principles of subliminal advertising to a new form of marketing.
+Learn from past marketing tactics, apply them to your future content, and build your content community at nDash (one last try).